Democratic Socialism in United States: Does Bernie Sanders Need Rebranding?

 President Donald J. Trump and other Republican politicians are astutely taking advantage of Senator Sanders and Congresswoman Alexandria Ocasio-Cortez’s socialist self-labeling, painting them as extremists and Marxist socialists who want to destroy capitalism.
 That is “fake news.”
 Rather than seeking the destruction of capitalism, Sanders and Ocasio-Cortez want to make it fair and work for all, not just the top 2 or 10 percent.

 The democratic socialist label is becoming toxic also among progressive Democratic presidential candidates and potential candidates, who know very well what Sanders and Ocasio-Cortez mean by that term.
-In recent days, Congressman Beto O’Rourke described himself as capitalist; Senator Kamala Harris, who is further to his left, categorically denied that she is democratic socialist; even Senator Elizabeth Warren proudly proclaimed “I am a capitalist to my bones.”
+In recent days, Congressman Beto O’Rourke described himself as a capitalist; Senator Kamala Harris, who is further to his left, categorically denied that she is a democratic socialist; even Senator Elizabeth Warren proudly proclaimed “I am a capitalist to my bones.”

 Supercapitalism